A Distributed Optimization Framework to Regulate the Electricity Consumption of a Residential Neighborhood with Renewables: Experiments

 \subsection{Simulation Setup}

-We designed (in Python) a simulation environment that can create a community of homes, each equipped with the appliances introduced in Section \ref{sec_app}.
-We utilize the Gurobi 9.5.1 package to solve the formulated MILP and the {\textit{Linear Programming (LP)} problems in Section \ref{section:opt}.
+We designed (in Python) a simulation environment that can create a community of homes, each equipped with the appliances introduced in Appendix \ref{app_homeappliance}.
+We utilize the Gurobi 9.5.1 package to solve the formulated MILP and the {\em Linear Programming (LP)} problems in Section \ref{section:opt}.
 Although the properties of the appliances are identical across the community, the preferences of households for each appliance can vary.
 Therefore, the preferences such as comfortable room temperature and the desired water temperature are randomly initialized by using different probability distributions.
 Moreover, the desirable load consumption schedule, $\overline{\boldsymbol{p}_i}$, for each home is initialized in line with the specified preferences and consumption habits of the corresponding home.
-Finally, the penalty coefficient, $c_{ij}$, is randomly set for each home and appliance.
-Both the details of the appliance properties and the probability distributions that we use to sample the preferences of households are provided in \cmmnt{Appendix} \ref{app_homeappliance}, and the source code is publicly available\footnote{Code available at \url{https://github.com/erhancanozcan/energy-MILP}.}.
+Both the details of the appliance properties and the probability distributions that we use to sample the preferences of households are provided in Appendix \ref{app_homeappliance}.
+We randomly sample the rate of incentive payments, $c_{ij}$, for each home independently from a Normal Distribution with mean 0.01 and standard deviation 0.005.
+We set the rate to 0 if the randomly sampled value is negative.
+Similarly, we sample the aggregate uncontrollable demand of the community from a Normal Distribution with mean 300 and standard deviation 20 for each time point independently.
+We assume that PVs are renewable resources that provide energy to the community, so the power from renewable sources is available only from 6:00 to 18:00.
+Finally, the source code is publicly available\footnote{Code available at \url{https://github.com/erhancanozcan/energy-MILP}.}.

 In our simulations, we assume that the length of the planning horizon is 24 hours, and each time interval lasts 15 minutes $(K=96)$.
-Since the desirable load consumption schedule of each home changes dynamically at each time interval, the optimization algorithm must provide a reasonably good solution for each home in less than 15 minutes.
+Since the desirable load consumption schedule of each home can change dynamically at each time interval, a practical optimization algorithm should provide a reasonably good solution for each home in less than 15 minutes, which aligns with industry practices and guidelines \cite{qdr2006benefits}.

-Finally, the coordination agent wants to keep the total power consumption of the community close to $Q(t)$ at time interval $t$, and this value must be determined by the coordination agent before optimizing the problem.
-In our simulations, we set $Q(t)$ as the time average of the total desirable power consumption to prevent instantaneous fluctuations, and $Q(t)$ takes the form

-However, in practice, the coordination agent can determine the targeted aggregate power consumption level based on the amount of power supplied by the generators.